studienkollegBank Account in Germany for Students: Complete Guide 2026

 Notes on this table:

-The tuition at private Studienkollegs typically covers:
+The tuition at private Studienkollegs covers:

 What is not included: